You started a blog, and one thing’s for sure –

 I have proved time and time again, that I can start lifestyle blogs, change audience several times and still make a living as a full-time blogger.

-That’s because I know what is important when you write a blog.
+That’s because I know what is important when you blog.

-So, if you are a brand new blogger – like you just started your blog this week – then I encourage you to hang around here and learn how to write a blog that is successful and figure out what to blog about.
+So, if you are a brand new blogger – like you just started your blog this week – then I encourage you to hang around here and figure out what the heck to blog about!

 The Thing About Your Blog Niche